attaswift/BigInt/README.md

 ### <a name="rsa">RSA Cryptography</a>

-The `BigInt` module provides all necessary parts to implement an (overly!) simplistic RSA cryptography system.
+The `BigInt` module provides all necessary parts to implement an (overly) simplistic RSA cryptography system.

 Let's start with a simple function that generates a random n-bit prime.
 The module